withastro/astro/examples/docs/README.md

 | `npm run start` | Starts local dev server at `localhost:3000` |
 | `npm run build` | Build your production site to `./dist/`     |

+## 👏 Contributors List

+The environment variable `SNOWPACK_PUBLIC_GITHUB_TOKEN` must be set to a personal access token with public_repo permissions to prevent rate-limiting.

 ## 👀 Want to learn more?

 Feel free to check [our documentation](https://github.com/snowpackjs/astro) or jump into our [Discord server](https://astro.build/chat).